jeffreyywangg/cs262ps1/eng_notebook/new_eng_notebook.md

 There are **two core layers of actions**: 1) those that require a body, and 2) those that are privileged.

 Some client > server requests have a body, like sending a message or creating an account/logging in.
 These will have a 4-byte integer for the size of the body, followed by the body itself (so the server knows *precisely* how much to read).
-Others actions don't have a body, like requesting a list of usernames.
-These will have a single-byte "0" for the action number (see `wire_protocol/ZERO_BYTE`).

 Some client > server requests require authentication, like sending a message (which needs a message body) or deleting an account (which doesn't need a message body).
-After reading the body, depending on what action the client tries to take, the server will check for authentication if necessary.
-This will be a 16-byte secure randomized token given to the client upon creating an account or logging in.
+After reading the body, depending on what action the client tries to take, the server will check for authentication.
+This will be a 16-byte secure randomized token given to the client upon creating an account or logging in (and stored on the server side).

 There are two core actions the server performs: confirming the success of a client action (log in, account deletion, etc.) or 2) returning information to the client.
 There are methods for both.

 ## Action Codes

+> TODO MARCO

 Client | Code | Action |
 ------------ | ------------ | ------------ |